Updated January 13, 2020

 Joseph's Coat of Central Ohio: to purchase personal protective equipment and cleaning supplies.

-Legal Aid Society of Columbus: to maintain staff attorneys so that increased demand can be met.
+Legal Aid Society of Columbus: to maintain staff attorneys so that increased demand can be met and to support continued eviction support for tenants through the Tenant Advocacy Program.

 LifeCare Alliance: to allow the organization to increase the number of home-delivered meals it provides.